 There are reports of few modernization throughout the region, but cannot have trust in the system if some leaders seem to have a “pre-existing condition” that is a defensive and basic question asked about numbers of people tested for COVID-19 muted, but stimulus check being handed out are published, while dissenting views seen as antagonistic.

-Caregivers’ experience imported or local should not be politized or exploited.
+Caregivers’ experience imported, or local should not be polarized or exploited through politics.
 They are beyond a quick stop by a local shop, pave a road a week before an election; hand out a few dollars, then sell a false sense of community only to be missing until the next election cycle must stop.

-As some of these Caribbean nurses evaluate their next passage, you may see one on a bus or subway heading to the next shift; as the economic strength of a nation is dependent on how healthy that society is.
+As some of these Caribbean nurses evaluate and test their next passage, you may see one on a bus or subway heading to the next shift; as the economic strength of a nation depends on how healthy that society is.